clavarini/lavarini_et_al_2018_JGR_ES/README.md

 ### Examples

-A folder available in this repository has a series of examples showing how we used the functions in our research paper.
+A folder available in this repository ('examples') shows how we used these functions in our research paper.

-There are also examples of files that are required to run the experiments correctly.
+There is also a text file ('variables_in_detail') explaining the structure of files required to run the code correctly.

-All files can be assessed through the cloned/downloaded repositories in your local machine.
+All these examples can be assessed through the cloned/downloaded repositories in your local machine.

 ## Built With